tarasowski/fundamentals/README.md

 * [ ] Encoding, Decoding (encoding thoughts to paper and decoding paper to thoughts)
 * [ ] Storytelling, Narratives (the importance in our lives)
 * [ ] Entropy (in organizations, personal development, software systems -> everything becomes unorganized, high level of disorder)
+* [ ] Experience (what role plays experieince in learning, doing and understanding stuff?)

 # Todo